iamdevmarcos/nodeTS-simple-api/README.md

 # nodeTS-simple-api
-a simple API created in Node.JS and Typescript
+a simple API created with Node.JS and Typescript